MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-electronic-document-sending-and-receiving.md

 * To select the **PEPPOL – Invoice** data exchange definition for electronic document receiving
 * To set up the G/L account to use on new purchase invoice lines for non\-identifiable items and non\-items

-### <a name="to-set-up-the-company-for-electronic-document-sending-and-receiving"></a>To set up the company for electronic document sending and receiving
+### To set up the company for electronic document sending and receiving

 1. In the **Search** box, enter **Company Information**, and then choose the related link.
 2. On the **General** FastTab, fill the fields as described in the following table.